Serum Cartilage Oligomeric Matrix Protein Levels in Collegiate Soccer Athletes over the Duration of an Athletic Season: A Pilot Study

 RESULTS: The results of Friedman test revealed a significant effect for time (P = 0.003).
 Post hoc analysis revealed no significant differences between baseline and practice or postseason levels.
 A qualitative analysis of the sCOMP levels and minutes indicated higher sCOMP levels occurred when the athletes' participation in soccer-related activities was higher.

 CONCLUSIONS: Qualitatively, our findings suggest that as minutes of participation increased, sCOMP levels increased.
 However, no statistically significant differences were identified.
 We speculate these increases were an increase in cartilage turnover and an interesting observation related to increases in physical activity.
 However, the implications are unclear as there was a return to near baseline levels.

 This work was supported by a grant from the University of Kentucky COM Physician Scientist Clinical Scholar Award, the American Orthopaedic Society for Sports Medicine (AOSSM) Career Development Award and the National Institutes of Health (NIH) (1K23AR060275-01A1).
 In addition, this project was supported by the National Center for Research Resources (UL1RR033173), and the National Center for Advancing Translational Sciences (UL1TR000117).

 Mateer, Jessica L.; Hoch, Johanna M.; Mattacola, Carl G.; Butterfield, Timothy A.; and Lattermann, Christian, "Serum Cartilage Oligomeric Matrix Protein Levels in Collegiate Soccer Athletes over the Duration of an Athletic Season: A Pilot Study" (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 103.